Delayed Proof of Work

-For a PoW blockchain network to maintain Bitcoin-level security, therefore, it must maintain a hash rate that is high enough to constantly mine blocks faster than a potential competitor could either perform the 51% Attack (destroying the most recent of transactions), or the deadly Genesis Attack (complete annihilation).
+For a PoW blockchain network to maintain Bitcoin-level security, therefore, it must maintain a hash rate that is high enough to constantly mine blocks faster than a potential competitor could either perform the 51% Attack (rewriting the most recent history of transactions), or the deadly Genesis Attack (complete chain rebuilding).

 The problems with young PoW networks do not stop there, and furthermore, even Bitcoin’s PoW network has issues: the security of a PoW network comes at a high cost to the environment, and miners have no obligation to mine any particular network.

-Some estimate that by 2020, the Bitcoin network alone will consume more electricity than the entire world currently consumes (as of 2017).
+Some estimate that by 2020, the Bitcoin network alone will consume more electricity than the entire world currently consumes (as of 2017 (opens new window)).
 Having just one PoW network in existence, therefore, is already strain enough on our environment.
-It is also a burden on our infrastructure and our worldwide economy.
+The network is also a burden on our infrastructure and our worldwide economy.

 On the one hand, adding additional PoW blockchains to the world can serve the purpose of forcing free-market competition on the Bitcoin developers, encouraging ethical and innovative behavior.
 Therefore, some competition among PoW networks is likely useful.